Rainnny7/PluginLibraryTemplate/README.md

 https://rainnny7.github.io/PluginLibraryTemplate/

 # Features
-* A command system
+* A simplified command system
-* A protocol system (Reading and sending packets)
+* A Protocol library - Reading and sending packets
+* A scoreboard library - This allows you to quickly create a scoreboard
-* A hotbar system
+* A menu library - This menu system allows you to have events per button
+* A hotbar library - This is used to simply create hotbar layouts, such as for a hub
 * A few utilities

 # Libraries
 * Paperspigot - 1.8x
 * lombok - LATEST
+* (Optional) Vault - LATEST

 # Examples